Odjit/KindredSchematics/README.md

   - Prevents the tile from being dismantled.
 - `.build unlock`
   - Allows the tile to be dismantled.
+- `.build lockrange (radius)`
+  - Prevents all tiles in a radius from being dismantled.
+- `.build unlockrange (radius)`
+  - Allows all tiles in a radius to be dismantled.
+- `.build lockterritory (territoryIndex)`
+  - Prevents all tiles in a territory from being dismantled.
+- `.build unlockterritory (territoryIndex)`
+  - Allows all tiles in a territory to be dismantled.

 ### Schematic Commands
 - `.schematic list`